0sunrise/QuantisNet-PIVX-OLD-/README.md

 Q. When I start new local wallet, I got an error message window
 "MinGW Runtime Assertion".
 What should I do?

-A. Backup QuantisNET folder to where else.
+A. Backup QuantisNET folder to elsewhere.
 Next, delete folders and files in   QuantisnNET folder except wallet.dat,   masternode.conf and quantisnet.conf.
    Then restart wallet.

 To find the data folder: